 The manual approach does have its benefits: It can help you keep your campaign cost effective and is better for companies that are new to Google Ads.
 However, automated bidding with a sensible maximum spend gives you the best shot of a well-positioned ad, whatever your budget.
 Google offers a variety of smart automation types for you to use when bidding, which you can manage directly from Google Ads.

-Forecasts for 2021 predict a continued increase in total ad spend across industry vectors.
+By looking at estimated ad budgets, we see a continued increase in total ad spend across industry vectors.
 This increased spending is likely to result in more competition in bidding.
-For that reason, no company seriously looking at Google advertising can do without an optimized, automated bidding process.
+When you approach Google advertising, be sure to come prepared with an optimized, automated bidding process.

 Tweaking Your Ads for Native and Mobile